Faculty Fellows Program at FRA

 The Faculty Fellows Program is designed to bring dynamic early-career educators to FRA for one-year fellowships.
 Fellows are typically only one to two years removed from their undergraduate work.
-All fellows are paired with a master teacher with whom they collaborate throughout the year, adding another instructor to the classroom and another mentor for our students.+
+All fellows are paired with a mentor teacher with whom they collaborate throughout the year, adding another instructor to the classroom and another mentor for our students.

 Applications for the Fellows Program are reviewed for all departments in each division.